jupyter-widgets/ipywidgets/docs/source/dev_install.md

 To build and test changes, run the following commands in the ipywidgets repository root directory, empty your browser's cache, and refresh the page.

-        npm run clean
+        yarn run clean
-        npm run build
+        yarn run build

-If your changes are confined to one package (for example, just in the widgetsnbextension package), then it may be sufficient to just run `npm run build` in that specific directory.
+If your changes are confined to one package (for example, just in the widgetsnbextension package), then it may be sufficient to just run `yarn run build` in that specific directory.

 Tips and troubleshooting
 ------------------------